tle0508/simple-microservice/README.md

  @Autowired
 private CurrencyExchangeServiceProxy proxy;
 ```
 In `convertCurrency()` method aims to receive request to convert the currency.
-This endpoint accept parameters such as `from`, `to` currency and `quantity` that is an amount of money to convert.
+This endpoint accepts parameters such as `from`, `to` currency and `quantity` that is an amount of money to convert.
 You need to complete this method by calling `retreiveExchangeValue` through proxy with given `from` and `to` currency.
 The `return` statement should return a new object of `CurrencyConversionBean` that we have already made the calculation.

 #### (c) Configure REST Service
 In the `application.properties`.
 Please add the following lines.